BotNotFound23404/Centerstage/README.md

 sdk.dir="Absolute path of the folder containing the Android SDK"
 </code>

-With that set up, just open a terminal in the root of the repository and enter the command `.\gradlew build` to build the project.
+With that set up, just open a terminal in the root of the repository and enter the command `.\gradlew build` to build the project, or `./gradlew installRelease` while connected to the Control Hub to install the build there.

 ## Help